 My boyfriend and I love making Mexican raw vegetable bowls.
 One of the ingredients is the use of cabbage leaves as the dish’s bowl.
 We only have to use the large cabbage leaves and leave the smaller leaves behind.
 In order to use to not waste them, I sautéed the rest.
 Now, we can’t finish both foods.
 I decided to freeze the cooked cabbages.
 Will it be okay to freeze them?

-Cabbage is a widely use vegetable in a lot of dishes prepared around the world.
-It just so happen that your favourite is the Mexican raw vegan bowls, but there is just too much cabbage leaves leftover.
-For it to not go to waste, you decided to just cook a different dish with it but you know it will not be eaten for the next days and so you store them in the freezer.
+Cabbage is a widely used vegetable in a lot of dishes prepared around the world.
+It just so happen that your favorite is the Mexican raw vegan bowls, but there is just too many cabbage leaves leftover.
+For it to not go to waste, you decided to just cook a different dish with it but you know it will not be eaten for the next few days and so you store them in the freezer.
 But can you really freeze it?